SysKitTeam/docs-point/docs/set-up-point-cloud/free-trial.md

 # Free Trial

-**Syskit Point trial** enables you to **test drive Syskit Point for free for 21 days** and discover how to utilize it when managing your Microsoft 365 environment.
+**The Syskit Point trial** enables you to **test drive Syskit Point for free for 21 days** and discover how to utilize it when managing your Microsoft 365 environment.

 In this article, you can find out **how and where to get your 21 days of Syskit Point trial**.